MaxenceRaveau/PDF-GPT/README.md

 ##   Proposed Tasks for Improving the Project

-Despite the restricted time limit, we have identified several key improvements that can significantly enhance the project:
+Despite the restricted time limit, I have identified several key improvements that can significantly enhance the project:

 1.  **Integration of Vector Databases with Pinecone:** To improve efficiency, it is crucial to integrate vector databases with Pinecone.
 This integration will eliminate redundant file processing during server runs, leading to faster and more optimized operations.